 Christopher T. Cook has served as a member of our Board since September 2014.
 Mr. Cook founded Sleep Experts, a Texas chain of mattress retail stores, and served as its Chief Executive Officer from 2004 until its acquisition by Mattress Firm in April 2014.
-Mr. Cook currently serves as a strategy consultant to the Mattress Firm executive team.
+Mr. Cook continued to serve as a strategy consultant to the Mattress Firm executive team until April 2016.
 Mr. Cook was also on the founding team of SiteStuff, a venture-backed e-commerce company and served as its Executive Vice President of Business Development until 2003.
-He currently serves on the board of the Entrepreneur's Foundation of North Texas and is a member of the Young Presidents' Organization.
+He currently serves as an advisor to the Family Place of Dallas.
+He is currently a member of the Young Presidents' Organization.
 Mr. Cook has a B.B.A. in Finance from SMU Cox School of Business in Dallas, Texas.
 We believe that Mr. Cook is qualified to serve on our Board due to his in-depth involvement in founding and leading a company in the consumer retail industry and his experience creating scalable sales culture and scalable systems.

 Robert A. Rucker has served as a member of our Board since June 2012 and was our Chief Executive Officer and President from June 2012 until December 2014.
 Previously, Mr. Rucker served as The Tile Shop's Chief Executive Officer and President and as a member of its board of managers.
 Mr. Rucker holds a B.E.S. in Psychology and History from the University of Minnesota.
-We believe that Mr. Rucker is qualified to serve on our Board based on his historical knowledge of The Tile Shop as its founder and his strategic vision for the Company.
+We believe that Mr. Rucker is qualified to serve on our Board based on his historical knowledge of The Tile Shop as its founder.